tareqdayya/react-ts-files-generator/README.md

 `yarn gencomp` or `npm gencomp`

-you will get asked 4 questions:
+you will get asked a few questions about your component and styles files and the target path*.

-`? whats ur component name?`<br />
-`? whats stylesheet preprocessor are u using? (leave empty for css)`<br />
-`? what's the path to the folder (leave empty for ./src/components)?`<br />
-`? enter y if this is for react native, otherwise press enter. `<br />

-if you leave the path to the folder empty, make sure you're working directory is the root directory, otherwise you have to explicitly specify the path towards the directory.
+* if you leave the 'path to the folder' empty, make sure you're working directory is the root directory, otherwise you have to explicitly specify the path towards the directory.